nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * It implements `FindTaskParser#isAtLeastOnePrefixPresent()` to validate that at least one search parameter was provided by the user

   * `FindTaskCriteria`:
-    * It stores all the predicates which will be used to test for matching contacts
+    * It encapsulates all the predicates which will be used to test for matching tasks
     * It implements the following operations:
       * `FindTaskCriteria#addPredicate():` Adds a new predicate into the list of predicates to test for matching contacts
-      * `FindTaskCriteria#getFindTaskPredicate():` To compose all predicates into a single predicate
+      * `FindTaskCriteria#getFindTaskPredicate():` To compose all the predicates into a single predicate

   * Predicate objects that can be stored in `FindTaskCriteria`:
     * `TaskNameContainsKeywordsPredicate`: